ProjectSidewalk/Instructions/README.md

 # Project Sidewalk - Instructions
-This repository contains onboarding instructions for start contributing to projects under Project Sidewalk.
+This repository contains instructions for you to get started contributing to projects under Project Sidewalk.
 For example, it contains instructions on how to install softwares and libraries that the multiple projects rely on (e.g., PostgreSQL, PostGIS).

-## Getting Started

 ### Java & Scala
 Install